learnazcloud/Auto-branch-protect/README.md

        flask run
     - This will start the flask on your local machine at http://localhost:5000.
 The ip address for localhost may differ.
 3. Ngrok - This is used to expose the Flask app running at http://localhost:5000 to external facing service.
 Once setup Ngrok provides a forward URL which is used as a webhook in the following steps.
-    a.
-You need to first signup at http://ngrok.com.
+    - You need to first signup at http://ngrok.com.
 You can use your GitHub account to sign up.
-    b.
-Next step is to download ngrok on your local machine.
+    - Next step is to download ngrok on your local machine.
 For windows, it provides ngrok.exe.
 You need to copy it to the folder location where you had cloned the repository.
-    c.
-Next step is to get AuthToken.
+    - Next step is to get AuthToken.
 This is available when you logon to ngrok.com under getting started --> Your AuthToken
-    d.
-Open a new command prompt and type following command to set ngrok authtoken env variable on your machine ngrok authtoken 25wTBihXXXXXXXXXXXXXX
+    - Open a new command prompt and type following command to set ngrok authtoken env variable on your machine ngrok authtoken 25wTBihXXXXXXXXXXXXXX
-    e.
-Once this is set, type following command to expose flask app with ngrok ngrok http http://localhost:5000 -host-header="localhost:5000"
+    - Once this is set, type following command to expose flask app with ngrok ngrok http http://localhost:5000 -host-header="localhost:5000"
-    f.
-This provides a http and https forwarding urls as an output
+    - This provides a http and https forwarding urls as an output
-    g.
-Copy the http forwarding URL to use as a webhook in GitHub
+    - Copy the http forwarding URL to use as a webhook in GitHub
 4. Setting up Webhook in GitHub
-    a.
-Login to GitHub as the user which was used to create an "Organization" in GitHub.
+    - Login to GitHub as the user which was used to create an "Organization" in GitHub.
 In this case, @learnazcloud
-    b.
-Click on the right hand corner on the user profile and select "Your Organizations"
+    - Click on the right hand corner on the user profile and select "Your Organizations"
-    c.
-Select the organization and go to settings
+    - Select the organization and go to settings
-    d.
-Select "webhooks" from the left side menu
+    - Select "webhooks" from the left side menu
-    e.
-Click "Create a new webhook"
+    - Click "Create a new webhook"
-        i.
-For "Payload URL" - Use the http forwarding URL from the ngrok setup. ii.
-Content type - application/json
+        - For "Payload URL" - Use the http forwarding URL from the ngrok setup.
+        - Content type - application/json
-        iii.  secret - leave blank
+        - secret - leave blank
-        iv.
-Which events would you like to trigger this webhook?
+        - Which events would you like to trigger this webhook?
               - select "let me select individual events".
               - select "Repositories".
 Unselect "Pushes"
-        v.
-Click "Add Webhook"
+        - Click "Add Webhook"
 5. Test the scenario
-    a.
-Create two dummy users for testing.
+    - Create two dummy users for testing.
 In this scenario I created @learnazcloud-user00 and @learnazcloud-user01.
-    b.
-Login as @learnazcloud and add the dummy users to organization as members
+    - Login as @learnazcloud and add the dummy users to organization as members
-    c.
-Login as @learnazcloud-user00 and create a new repository with README.MD file (This enforces a new branch creation)
+    - Login as @learnazcloud-user00 and create a new repository with README.MD file (This enforces a new branch creation)
-    d.
-GitHub EventType API generates a response to this event and sends it to the webhook that was setup earlier.
+    - GitHub EventType API generates a response to this event and sends it to the webhook that was setup earlier.
-    e.
-The payload is then passed by ngrok via the forwarding url to flask app on localhost:5000.
+    - The payload is then passed by ngrok via the forwarding url to flask app on localhost:5000.
-    f.
-The post method inside the python script receives the payload and performs the actions to add branch protection rules and issues with notification
+    - The post method inside the python script receives the payload and performs the actions to add branch protection rules and issues with notification
-    g.
-Login as @learnazcloud-secteam to confirm the notifications.
+    - Login as @learnazcloud-secteam to confirm the notifications.
-    h. login as @learnazcloud-user01 to perform a commit and validate that the user is prevented from merging
+    - login as @learnazcloud-user01 to perform a commit and validate that the user is prevented from merging
-    i.
-Login as @learnazcloud-user00 to validate that the user can perform the reviews and merge operations.
+    - Login as @learnazcloud-user00 to validate that the user can perform the reviews and merge operations.

 ## Alternate architecture with AWS Lambda and Amazon API Gateway
 1. AWS Lambda script is included in the repository under "aws_lambda" folder.